Kenshiki Labs

 2. Kura (retrieval): REBAC-enforced access to governed evidence.

-3. Prompt Compiler: Converts policy into prompt structure.
+3. Prompt Compiler — the prompt compiler: Converts policy into prompt structure.

 4. Boundary Gate: Verifies output against policy before emission.